bitshares-cnvote/newbitshares-core/README.md

 Technical support is available in the [BitSharesTalk technical support subforum](https://bitsharestalk.org/index.php?board=45.0).

-BitShares Core bugs can be reported directly to the [issue tracker](https://github.com/bitshares-cnovte/newbitshares-core/issues).
+NewBitShares Core bugs can be reported directly to the [issue tracker](https://github.com/bitshares-cnovte/newbitshares-core/issues).

-BitShares UI bugs should be reported to the [UI issue tracker](https://github.com/bitshares/bitshares-ui/issues).
+NewBitShares UI bugs should be reported to the [UI issue tracker](https://github.com/bitshares-cnvote/newbitshares-ui/issues).

 Up to date online Doxygen documentation can be found at [Doxygen.BitShares.org](https://doxygen.bitshares.org/hierarchy.html).